 Academic:

-My PhD focuses on modern data science using information theory and statistical learning.
-My research is driven by a desire to answer questions like: given a complex statistical estimation problem, what is the minimal amount of data we need to estimate the underlying signal?
-Can we design efficient, mathematically-principled algorithms attempting to approach the minimum?
+I completed my PhD at Cambridge in 2024, where I was fortunate to be advised by Prof. Ramji Venkataramanan.
+My PhD work centered on information theory and statistical learning, motivated by fundamental questions such as: Given a complex statistical estimation problem, what is the minimal amount of data we need to estimate the underlying signal?
+Can we design efficient, mathematically-principled algorithms that approach the minimum?

 Prior to my PhD, I obtained my BA and MEng with distinction in Information and Computer Engineering from Cambridge in 2019.

-I was an intern with Microsoft Research Cambridge in spring 2023, working on error correction codes for Project Silica which is a new type of long-term data storage technology using quartz glass.
-Using lasers, data is encoded onto small glass discs through the creation of nanoscale gratings.
-These gratings serve as representations of binary data and can be read through the utilization of light and machine learning algorithms.
+I was an intern with Microsoft Research Cambridge in 2023, where I worked on error correction codes for Project Silica, a novel long-term data storage technology based on quartz glass.
+This technology uses lasers to encode data onto small glass discs by creating nanoscale gratings that represent binary information, which can then be read using optical methods and machine learning algorithms.

 Personal: